IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

 browsers tend to fallback to get requests if the method is not specified, that means we have to remain vigilant and add `method="POST"` attribute when dealing with forms that contains sensitive data.

-## Add adding noopener noreferer to external links
+## Not adding noopener noreferer to external links

 When we add external links with `target="_blank"` attribute the browser allows the opened tab to run in the same process as the opener website(unless configured with a different behaviour), which means that if the newly opened tab has performance issues that might affect the opener page, moreover a critical security vulnerability would be the fact that the newly opened\
 tab can access the previous page's properties via `window.opener` with that change, update the DOM.

-### Use DOCTYPE and force Internet Explorer to use it's best rendering engine
+### Not adding DOCTYPE to force Internet Explorer to use it's best rendering engine

 When your add `<!DOCTYPE html>` to the HEAD of the html file it let's the browser know that this page is using the latest version of html, there's nothing new under the sun here, however Internet explorer and Microsoft Edge usually ship with the